Skip to main content

 Protein Sources Low in BCAAs

 Not all protein sources contain the same amount of BCAAs.
-Plant-based protein sources such as wheat, hemp and soy have lower BCAA content than protein sources like dairy, eggs, meat, and fish.8
+Plant-based protein sources such as wheat, hemp, and soy have lower BCAA content than protein sources like dairy, eggs, meat, and fish.9

-Whilst it’s possible to improve your meal’s amino acid profile by mixing up your protein sources, BCAA supplementation can provide a very simple solution and ensure your vegetarian or vegan meal has the biggest impact on muscle protein synthesis rates.
+While it’s possible to improve your meal’s amino acid profile by mixing up your protein sources, BCAA supplementation can provide a straightforward solution.
+It can also ensure your vegetarian or vegan meal has the most significant impact on muscle protein synthesis rates.

-One of the effects of a high protein diet is the satiety response (feeling of fullness) that protein provides.
-If you’re struggling to eat enough protein for your health and fitness goals, then supplementing with BCAAs can help ensure that you’re maximizing MPS rates despite eating less protein.
+One of the benefits of a high-protein diet is the satiety response (feeling of fullness) that protein provides.
+If you’re struggling to eat enough protein for your health and fitness goals, then supplementing with BCAAs can help ensure that you’re maximizing MPS rates.

-Research has also shown that altitude-induced hypoxia will suppress appetite.9 For anyone training at altitude, BCAAs can help fight the effects of a reduced appetite by enhancing the effect of the protein in your meals.
+Research has also shown that altitude-induced hypoxia will suppress appetite.10 For anyone training at altitude, BCAAs can help fight the effects of a reduced appetite by enhancing the impact of protein in your meals.

 When to take BCAAs

-There’s evidence to suggest that there’s a saturation point and that MPS rates will return to baseline regardless of the amount of amino acids ingested at a particular serving.10 So, a good tactic would be to consume BCAAs at regular intervals throughout day, alongside meals that are low in protein and BCAAs.
+There’s evidence to suggest that there’s a saturation point and that MPS rates will return to baseline regardless of the number of amino acids consumed in one serving.11 So, a good tactic is to consume BCAAs at regular intervals throughout the day, alongside meals that are low in protein and BCAAs.

 BCAA Dosage

-When taken at meal times, the dose of BCAAs will depend on the amount of BCAAs in the meal.
-However, as a general guide, 3-5g of BCAA will be sufficient to initiate MPS rates.3 In order to maximize synthesis rates to build muscle, BCAAs should be combined with all the other essential amino acids.
+When taken at mealtimes, the dose of BCAAs will depend on the amount of BCAAs in the meal.
+However, as a general guide, 3-5g of BCAA is sufficient to initiate MPS rates.3 To maximize synthesis rates to build muscle, BCAAs should be combined with all the other essential amino acids.

 Side Effects